madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

 We believe using code reviews and pull requests in tandem gives you the most value in terms of time, knowledge shared and potential cost to clients.

-The buy-in to adopt this workflow is far less these days because the tools make it far more accesible to the majority.
+The buy-in to adopt this workflow is far less these days because the tools make it far more accessible to the majority.
 It can be rolled out across a team, a project or the entire organisation.